Date Thesis Awarded

 This study investigated the potential moderating role gender plays in the association of distress tolerance (DT) with internalizing and externalizing symptoms of psychopathology.
 I hypothesized that DT would have a main effect on resilience to both internalizing and externalizing problems.
 Further, I expected that gender would moderate this effect for externalizing, but not internalizing, symptoms, such that men would exhibit a stronger (inverse) relationship between DT and externalizing problems.
 I tested these hypotheses in samples of 1,211 undergraduates and 224 treatment-seeking adults.
 There was strong evidence for the main effect of DT on both symptom dimensions, but the data did not support the gender moderation hypothesis.
 I recommend that future research replicates these analyses in larger clinical samples with more diverse forms of psychopathology.

 Serody, Megan, "Gender and the Connection between Distress Tolerance and Psychopathology" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1407.